 - 9.1 Cumulative impact means the potential impact on the promotion of the licensing objectives of a significant number of licensed premises being concentrated in one area.
-The cumulative impact of licensed premises on the promotion of the licensing objectives is a proper matter for the council to consider in developing this licensing policy statement. - 9.2 There are areas of the city where the significant number of licensed premises are concentrated which can result in unacceptable levels of crime and disorder or public nuisance.
-The council will be prepared to consider the adoption of a cumulative impact special policy for areas of the city, provided there is evidential basis that such a policy is necessary in those areas. - In such areas, applications for new premises licences or club premises certificates or material variations to existing premises licences in those areas will be refused if relevant representations are received. - 9.3 The council's special policy relating to cumulative impact is at section D.
+The cumulative impact of licensed premises on the promotion of the licensing objectives is a matter that the council can consider in its licensing policy. - 9.2 There is currently no special policy relating to cumulative impact in force in the Norwich City Council area.
+The council will be prepared to consider the adoption of a cumulative impact special policy for areas of the city, provided there is evidential basis that such a policy is necessary in those areas.
+For more information please see Section D of this policy.